 Differences Between American and British English

 British English and American English are two dialects of English with subtle differences between them.
-At The English Island, located in Atlanta, Georgia, USA, highly qualified and proficient instructors teach American English in the general English as a second language (ESOL) course.
-Therefore, many students who study in the USA find it surprising to encounter the minor differences between British and American English.
-These two dialects often confuse students of English as a second language (ESL).
+These two dialects often confuse ESL students.
 The primary categories of differences include vocabulary, pronunciation, and spelling.

-Spelling is most likely the difference that new English as a second language (ESL) students will encounter.
+Spelling is most likely the difference that new ESL students will encounter.
 The historic reasoning for spelling differences is that British English tends to retain spellings of words that are absorbed from other languages while American English is typically spelled how the word sounds, or phonetically.
 While there are many words with differences in their spelling, it may be convenient for students to learn some of the general differences between American and British English spelling.

 British English often includes an additional “u” compared to American English.